-BUDAPEST Nov 29 Hungary's state-owned energy firm MVM may sign a deal with E.ON to buy the German utility's local gas trading and storage units before the end of this year, a source familiar with the situation told Reuters.
+BUDAPEST, Nov 29 (Reuters) - Hungary’s state-owned energy firm MVM may sign a deal with E.ON to buy the German utility’s local gas trading and storage units before the end of this year, a source familiar with the situation told Reuters.

 “There are intensive talks under way,” the source said on Thursday on condition of anonymity, adding there “might be some kind of an agreement signed before the holiday season.”

 MVM and E.ON declined to comment.
 The Hungarian government was not immediately available for comment.

 Hungarian newspaper Vilaggazdasag said, without naming its sources, MVM was likely to pay closer to 800 million euros for the units than 1.2 billion euros, a figure earlier quoted in local media as the price sought by E.ON.

 Hungarian Prime Minister Viktor Orban said in late August his right-of-centre government would “buy back E.ON from the Germans momentarily”, but there have been no further announcements since then.